Structure of GST in India: Four-Tier GST Tax Structure Breakdown

 The Goods and Services Tax (GST) in India is structured to simplify the indirect taxation system by replacing multiple taxes with a unified tax regime.
 Here's a detailed overview of the GST structure:

-1. Dual GST system
+1. Dual GST model

-India follows a dual GST system, which means that both the Central Government and State Governments have the authority to levy and collect GST on the supply of goods and services.
+India follows a dual GST model, which means that both the Central Government and State Governments have the authority to levy and collect GST on the supply of goods and services.
 Under this system, GST is levied at two levels: Central GST (CGST) by the Central Government and State GST (SGST) by the respective State Governments.

 2. Integrated GST (IGST)